Improving economic opportunities to rural communities through broadband access

 About Broadband at Communities Unlimited

-We are committed to bringing broadband access and equity to rural communities in our seven state coverage area.
+We are committed to bringing broadband access to rural communities in our seven state coverage area.
 Disconnected communities mean disadvantaged communities.

 The pandemic exposed the importance of a high-speed internet connection, as many Americans have been forced to live online.
 Yet, tens of millions of people across the country, especially in rural areas and tribal lands, lack the kind of fast or reliable connection they need for things like work, school and telehealth.
 Most of the people who lack access to broadband live in rural, remote, low-income and tribal lands.
 Low population density and geographic barriers may discourage a service provider from offering service to that region.